conorobrien/conorobrien.github.io/_includes/bio.md

 My toolbox includes programming skills (Python, C++, ROS), design software (SolidWorks, Fusion 360), and hands-on prototyping from 3D printing to CNC machining.
 I'm equally comfortable with metalworking, electronics, and textile fabrication - including industrial knitting machines and sewing.

 FAA-licensed drone pilot with a passion for mechatronics.

+- Experience in novel research & early commercialization of robotic systems.
+	- Otherlab, anchorbot
+- Broad experience
+	- Softgoods, mechatronics,
+ -->

+Previously a senior engineer at Otherlab and co-founder at Anchorbot, where I worked on early-stage research, prototyping and commercialization.
+This covered a wide range of projects including soft robotics, drones, and ROVs, where I applied expertise in mechanical and mechatronic engineering to novel problems.